 The abrupt loss of access to an iconic national park experience offends our sense of entitlement.
 This isn’t supposed to happen in our national parks.
 Imagine Yellowstone closing Old Faithful and the Upper Geyser Basin—or perhaps a more-apt comparison, backpackers losing access to parts of the Teton Crest Trail that lie within national forest outside the boundaries of Grand Teton National Park.

 The closure of Zion’s Narrows serves as a stark reminder that the work of conservation never ends—not even for our national parks.
 It’s a clarion call to all of us to do something about it.
 As millions of people hike and backpack, ski, paddle, climb, fish, and sightsee in the parks every year, many people and organizations work behind the scenes to help enable the efforts of the National Park Service.
 Those groups need our support.

 If you love and cherish the parks—or even just the idea that they exist—find an organization or more than one that’s doing good work to help protect them, and send them a donation.
 That’s the best footprint you could leave in any park.

 Tell me what you think.

-See my feature story about backpacking Zion’s Narrows and this photo gallery of hiking and backpacking in all five of southern Utah’s national parks: Zion, Arches, Bryce Canyon, Canyonlands, and Capitol Reef.
+See my feature story about backpacking Zion’s Narrows, which requires a paid subscription to read, and this photo gallery of hiking and backpacking in all five of southern Utah’s national parks: Zion, Arches, Bryce Canyon, Canyonlands, and Capitol Reef.